sevenmind/kaufmann_ex/README.md

 ## Events

-Kaufmann assumes every event has a matching event Avro Event Schema.
+KaufmannEx assumes every event has a matching event Avro Event Schema.

 All events are expected to include a `meta` metadata key.